 The biggest problem with buying made-to-measure (MTM) clothes online is getting the right measurements.
 The whole point of buying custom clothing is to get something that fits perfectly, and this can only be done if you start with the right measurements.

 Most online suit makers have a self-measurement system that consists of videos, written instructions and/or photos.
-Arden Reed’s measuring process is excellent.
-They even have a downloadable PDF guide that you can use to store your measurements.
+Hive & Colony’s measuring process seems pretty solid.

 Each measurement is clearly described in a series of short videos, but I highly recommend that you let a friend measure you.
 Certain measurements are very difficult to get by yourself.
 You will also need tailor’s tape.